Best Pellet Smokers or Grills for 2017. Find our Pellet Smoker reviews, comparison charts and buying guides to help you buy the right smoker for YOU.

 If you need a pellet grill for occasional grilling and don’t want a large cooking surface, then the grill from Pit Boss would be the best bang for your buck.

-You can change the temperature using a know, and can vary it from 180 degrees to 500 degrees.
-This opens wide range of options to the user from searing a steak to cooking medium rare ribs.
+You can change the temperature using a know and can vary it from 180 degrees to 500 degrees.
+This opens a wide range of options to the user from searing a steak to cooking medium rare ribs.
 Complete control is in the hands of the user with an option to smoke, and temperature management is also fairly accurate.
 It uses the same technology as the bigger 820 inches variant, so food is grilled throughout using a fan.